England secure all-time great win over Pakistan

 The drama of victory being secured late on the fifth day was entirely in keeping with the extraordinary action of the previous four days.

 England plundered 921 runs in 136.5 overs at a scoring rate of 6.73, the fastest of any team batting twice in Test history.
+The 506-4 runs they racked up on day one is a Test record.

-Ben Stokes' bold declaration engineered a contest that had all four results possible going into the final hour of the match.
+Ben Stokes' bold declaration at tea on Sunday engineered a contest that had all four results possible going into the final session of the match.

 With darkness creeping in, England looked to have missed their chance when Naseem's edge off Stokes sailed between wicketkeeper Ollie Pope and first slip Joe Root, only for Leach to provide the decisive intervention.